Google Search Not Working with VPN? Fix Captchas and Get Results Again

 Browser cache issues that break Google on a VPN

-A dirty cache is boring, but it causes a surprising number of “Google is broken” moments, especially when you add VPN routing on top:
+A dirty cache is boring, but it causes a surprising number of “Google is broken” moments, especially with VPN routing on top.

 Fix a corrupted browser cache in a clean way

 - Clear the cache properly.
 A corrupted cache can keep loading an old redirect, a bad script, or a stale cookie that forces extra verification.
-Do a full clear browser cache run, restart the browser, then retry Google.
-This works because you remove the broken local copy and force fresh files from the Google website.
+Do a full clear, restart the browser, then retry Google.

 - Use incognito mode as a test.
-Incognito mode ignores a lot of stored cookies and local site data, so it’s a fast way to confirm whether the problem is cache-related.
-If Google works there, you just proved the issue is local, not your VPN.
+It ignores most stored cookies and site data, so it’s a fast way to confirm the problem is cache-related.
+If Google works there, the issue is local, not your VPN.

-- Do not “half-clear”.
-People often delete only history but keep site data.
-For Google problems, focus on cookies and cached files, not just the visible browsing history.
-That is the difference between real clearing cache and a placebo click.
+- Don’t “half-clear.”
+People often delete history but keep site data.
+For Google problems, focus on cookies and cached files, not just visible history.

-If clearing cache didn’t help, the next suspect is what your browser is doing in the background.
+If clearing the cache didn’t help, the next suspect is what your browser does in the background.

 Browser extensions that silently mess with search

-Some add-ons change headers, block scripts, rewrite pages, or route requests.
-With a VPN, that can look like odd automation.
+Some add-ons change headers, block scripts, rewrite pages, or reroute requests.
+With a VPN on top, that can look like automation to Google.

 Audit browser extensions without nuking your whole setup

 - Test a different browser.
-A different browser with zero add-ons is the cleanest control group.
-If Google works there, you know your normal browser is the culprit, not your VPN connection.
+A browser with zero add-ons is the cleanest control.
+If Google works there, your normal browser is the culprit, not the VPN.

 - Check language and region add-ons.
-Some extensions force wrong language results or override language settings in a way that confuses Google’s localization.
-If search pages keep jumping regions even when you stay in the same country, disable anything that “auto-translates” or “forces region.”
+Some force the wrong locale and confuse Google’s localization.
+If pages keep jumping regions while you stay in one country, disable anything that auto-translates or forces a region.

 IP address reputation problems and why shared VPN servers get hit